nessshon/tonutils/docs/index.md

 Tonutils combines these capabilities into a powerful and flexible toolkit for developers, making it easier to build applications on top of the TON ecosystem.

 !!! note
     To **reliably** retrieve blockchain data — such as transaction lists, NFT lists, counts, and similar details — it is **strongly recommended** to use indexer APIs like [Toncenter](https://toncenter.com/), [Tonapi](https://tonapi.io), and similar services.
 For working specifically with Tonapi, you can also use my Python library [pytonapi](https://github.com/nessshon/pytonapi).

 ---

 ## Contribution

-We welcome your contributions!
+Your contribution is welcome!
 If you have ideas for improvements or have identified a bug, please create an issue or submit a pull request on [GitHub](https://github.com/nessshon/tonutils/pulls).

 !!! note
     The documentation is currently under development.
 Sections and materials are continuously being updated and expanded.
 Some parts may contain inaccuracies or incomplete details; please use with caution.